iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 }
 ```

 You can call the `trainAndPredict` function that will take the training data we stored before and pass it to the model.
-First we shuffle the training data to ensure that the order of the data does not cause any issues during training.
-Next I convert the outputs to tensors.
+First, we shuffle the training data to ensure that the order of the data does not cause any issues during training.
+Next, I convert the outputs to tensors.
 I can then pass them to the `tf.oneHot()` function along with the max number of classes which in the case of my demo is 3.
 Next, I convert the input tensors to become regular 2D tensors using the `tf.stack()` function.
 I can now finally train the model head using the `model.fit()` function where I pass the tensors.
-Finally I can dispose of the created tensors as the model is trained and I don’t need them anymore.
+Finally, I can dispose of the created tensors as the model is trained and I don’t need them anymore.

 Time to call the `predictLoop` function that will continuously grab a frame of the webcam, and predict in which class it falls: